Providing help and creating hope in Maine

 Clearly, there was a need for such a service in the Lewiston-Auburn area, but securing funding was a real challenge.
 The agency turned to the local Community Chest (United Way), parish bazaars, collections, and other sources of funding.
 The Lewiston-Auburn Catholic Bureau of Social Services later merged with what is currently known as Tri-County Mental Health Agency.

-During the first half of the twentieth century, Catholic social service agencies in the state mended together a network that brought some relief to growing numbers of the poor.
+During the first half of the twentieth century, Catholic social service agencies in the state melded together a network that brought some relief to growing numbers of the poor.
 But more was needed.

 Moved with Compassion at the Sight

 “The joys and the hopes, the griefs and the anxieties of the [people] of this age, especially those who are poor or in any way afflicted, these too are the joys and hopes, the griefs and anxieties of the followers of Christ” (Vatican II, Church in the Modern World, 1965).
-In the 1960’s, the Church was attempting to find a meaningful place in the midst of much turmoil and change including the Second Vatican Council, the civil rights movement and the Vietnam War.
+In the 1960’s, the Church was attempting to find a meaningful place amid much turmoil and change including the Second Vatican Council, the civil rights movement and the Vietnam War.

 As a result, Neil returned to Portland, and set out to work.